-Heroin is a semi-synthetic opioid derived from morphine.
+Heroin is a dangerous substance that can lead to death, that said there are a number of heroin warning signs of abuse.
 This substance occurs naturally in the seed pods of various opium poppy plants.

-Entering the brain quickly and binding to your opioid receptors, heroin is strongly habit-forming.
-Heroin addiction is an issue for over 600,000 Americans, according to the 2016 NSDUH (National Survey on Drug Use and Health).
+Entering the brain quickly and binding to your opioid receptors, heroin is strongly habit-forming and has been shown to be a major problem in the country.
+In fact, heroin addiction is an issue for over 600,000 Americans, according to the 2016 NSDUH (National Survey on Drug Use and Health).

 After injecting heroin, the physical effects kick in almost instantaneously.
 An intense euphoria bathes users within seconds.